 Both soaps and non-soap cleansers will get you clean, so picking the perfect bar has more to do with personal preference than anything else.
-For more information on choosing the right soap for you, explore some of the links and articles on the next page.
+For more information on choosing the right soap for you, explore some of the links and articles below.

 - Bouchez, Colette.
 "Natural Cosmetics: Are They Healthier for Your Skin?"
 WebMD.
 May 28, 2008.
 (Accessed Aug.
 22, 2009) http://www.webmd.com/skin-beauty/features/natural-cosmetics-are-they-healthier-for-your-skin

 - Cleveland Clinic.
 "Contact Dermatitis."
 (Accessed Aug.
 22, 2009) http://my.clevelandclinic.org/disorders/contact_dermatitis/derm_overview.aspx

 - Cleveland Clinic.
 "Skin Care."
 (Accessed Aug.
 22, 2009) http://my.clevelandclinic.org/transplant/services/heart/skin.aspx